MarcosAugusto47/hotel-book-cancelation/README.md

 }
 ```

-The final model is neural network with with two hidden layers and the is computed via a sigmoid function.
+The final model is a neural network with two hidden layers and the output is computed via a sigmoid function.
 The data was standard scaled and the new sample to predict will be scaled also.
-Some data treatment and feature importances analysis can be found at the ml-dev/notebook.ipynb
+Some data treatment and features importances analysis can be found at the ml-dev/notebook.ipynb